-In this state, TPS65011 is fired up and ready to go.
+In this state, TPS65012 is powered up and ready to go.
 The switching converters can have their output voltages programmed.
-The LDOs can be disabled or programmed.
-TPS65011 can exit this state either due to an overtemperature condition, by an undervoltage condition at VCC, by BATT_COVER going low, or by the processor programming low-power mode.
+The LDOs can be enabled, disabled, or reprogrammed.
+TPS65012 can exit this state due to an overtemperature condition, an undervoltage condition at VCC, by BATT_COVER going low, or by the processor programming LOW-POWER MODE, or WAIT.
 State 2 is left temporarily if the user activates the HOT_RESET pin.